 While inquiring negative aspects of singleness the facts reveals that themost negative aspect of singleness is to face humiliation and staring questioning eyes of the society all the time.
 At the same time being single, everything has to be managed alone whereas if married responsibilities are divided.
 Twowomen reported that it is difficult for single women to get rented house, as property owners did not want to rent their properties to single women as unmarried women were suspected to indulging in unacceptable practices.
 Informants also told that as people would also talk or gossip about single women's behavior and type of people they invited to their homes, their privacy in rented properties was limited.
 Sadly, buying a house or apartment was often not an option for many due to limited and single earning, forced them to buy a property and invited financial trouble.
-Feeling lonely and depressed sometimes is another negative aspect narrated by few women.
-But five women were not reported any negative aspects, they were happy with their status.
+Feeling lonely and depressed sometimes is another negative aspects, they were happy with their status.